-The car park is a short walk to the campsite.
+The car park is a 10-15 minute walk to the campsites.

 Yes, camping is a big part of the In It Together experience.
-As well as the usual amenities, the sites have camping convenience stores, a selection of breakfast food traders as well as access to showers.
+As well as the usual amenities, the sites have camping convenience stores, a selection of breakfast food traders as well as access to showers, toilets and a dedicated BBQ area.
 You can also upgrade your camping experience by booking one of our Boutique Camping packages.

 What time does the campsite open and close?

 The campsite opens at 9am to 7pm on Friday 24th May and Saturday 25th May.
 All campers must have vacated the festival grounds by 12pm on Monday 27th May, unless they have purchased an Escape Retreat ticket.